Unifex/docs.tokaido.io/pages/faq.md

 Right now, Tokaido does provide xdebug support but it requires some manual configuration.

-First, once you've run `tok init`, you'll need to identify the IP address of your workstation, relative to the Docker containers that Tokaido runs.
+First, once you've run `tok up`, you'll need to identify the IP address of your workstation, relative to the Docker containers that Tokaido runs.
 This is pretty easy, and just requires that you run `docker network inspect {{project-name}}_default | grep Gateway`

 You can now add the IP address you have along with a couple of other values to the `docker-compose.tok.yml` as environment variables for the 'fpm' container.
 This will instruct FPM to run xdebug and to attempt to connect to your host on the xdebug port you have listening.
 To that, add these lines: